-Cold calling is an awkward necessity for any sales team, regardless of industry.
 B2B companies have an especially hard time with them because there’s no mystery behind a cold call.
-Cold calling is also a numbers game, meaning you have to consistently make a ton of calls in order to see success.
+Cold calling is also a numbers game, meaning you have to consistently make a ton of calls to see success.

-Here, we’re going to break down twelve actionable cold calling tips that really work in any industry so your B2B company can start prioritizing the customer experience and connecting with customers in old school ways that still have their place in your sales and marketing strategy.
+Here, we’re going to break down twelve actionable cold calling tips that work in any industry so your B2B company can start prioritizing the customer experience and connecting with customers to implement your sales and marketing strategy.

 1. Do Your Research